baboleevan/aQuery/README.md

 * Minimal example : http://timothe.malahieude.net/projects/aQuery/aQuery-min.zip

 aQuery is basically the Android equivalent of the famous Web Framework [jQuery](https://jquery.com/).
-Its aim is exactly the same : perform simple tasks in few lines of code.
+Its aim is exactly the same : perform basic tasks in few lines of code.
 You will find the "magic" `$` function that does everything, and most of the functions available in jQuery Framework can be found in aQuery too : `elt.prop()`, `elt.attr()`, `$.ajax()`...
 All of these are implemented and work the same way !

 ## Comparison without/with
 Here is a code example that do not use aQuery :